 What You Pay

 Your cost is shown in the UPlan Standard Rates table.
-As a new employee, your rates for 2016 are also the UPlan Standard Rates.
+If you are a new employee, your rates for 2017 are also the UPlan Standard Rates.

-However, if you participated in the Wellness Program and earned the required number of wellness points for a $400 or $600 reduction, your cost is shown on the UPlan Wellness Rates table.
+Participation in the Wellness Program is a way to reduce the amount you pay.
+If you earned the required number of wellness points for a $400 or $600 reduction, your cost is shown on the UPlan Wellness Program Rates table.

 New Employees Enrolling in a Medical Plan